Scotties Tournament of Hearts: Pre-history

 1913 marked a significant point in women's curling when both the Manitoba Bonspiel and the Ontario Curling Association began holding women's curling events.
 Other provinces would later add provincial women's championships, but it wasn't until the 1950s that a higher level of women's curling began to occur.
-At this time there was a Western Canada Women's Championship (sponsored by the T. Eaton Company) but no tournament existed for the eastern provinces.
+At this time there was a Western Canada Women's Curling Championship (sponsored by the T. Eaton Company) but no tournament existed for the eastern provinces.
 By 1959, Eaton's pulled their sponsorship, giving the organizers of the Western championships an initiative to have a national championship.

 In 1960, the Canadian Ladies' Curling Association was created with Dominion Stores Ltd. seeking to sponsor a national championship.
 That year, an eastern championship occurred so that the winner could play the winner of the western championship in an invitational event.
 In this event, Ruth Smith and her team from Lacolle, Quebec faced off against Joyce McKee's team from Saskatchewan (consisting of Sylvia Fedoruk, Donna Belding and Muriel Coben) with McKee winning the best-of-three series two games to none.
 The games between the two teams were played in Oshawa, Ontario.

 The following year a tournament was organized with the same format as the Brier and was held in Ottawa.
 McKee won again, with a new front end of Barbara MacNevin and Rosa McFee.